Evaluating the jet/accretion coupling of Aql X-1: probing the contribution of accretion flow spectral components: Discussion

 For the majority of the observations following MJD 55154, we can only constrain upper limits for the \texttt{diskbb} component.
 For the observations where the \texttt{diskbb} component is a significant addition to the model, namely observations X13, X14 and X15, the flux calculated for the thermal component only contributes around 2.8 to 4.0 percent to the total X-ray flux.
 These observations occur around the peak total flux for the available XRT observations.
 For the remaining observations the contribution is less then 0.3 to 8.4 percent of the total X-ray flux, considering the upper limit values for the \texttt{diskbb} flux.
 We show the ratio between the \texttt{diskbb} and total X-ray flux in Figure \ref{fig:flux}c.
 Moreover, in Section \ref{sec:results_lumplane} we discuss the contribution of the \texttt{diskbb} luminosity, and conclude that separating the \texttt{nthcomp} and \texttt{diskbb} component does not reveal significantly changed radio/X-ray luminosity behaviour for this outburst.

+To explore for the \textit{Swift}/XRT spectra if the thermal component is present but too faint to detect in the individual observations, we tried to combine the data of observations X5 to X8 and X9 to X12 and fit the composite and Comptonised model to the spectra.
+The $p$ value of fitting the composite model instead of the Comptonised model is 0.44 for the combined spectrum of observations X5 to X8, corresponding to a significance level of 0.15.
+The $p$ value of fitting the composite model to the combined spectrum of observations X9 to X12 is 1.
+This means that during observations X5 to X12, no significant thermal emission is present in the \textit{Swift}/XRT spectra.
+The upper limit of the flux in the \texttt{diskbb} component in these spectra is $f_{\rm th} < 1.16 \times 10^{-10}$ erg/s/cm$^2$ for the combined spectrum of observations X5 to X8 and $f_{\rm th} < 3.72 \times 10^{-11}$ erg/s/cm$^2$ for the combined spectrum of observations X9 to X12.

 Based on these results, we find that the thermal component is rarely significant in fitting the XRT spectra, with the exception of a few observations.
 Furthermore, the flux of the thermal black body component contributes less than a few percent of the total X-ray flux in the soft X-ray band for most observations.
-It is interesting to note this, since the 2009 outburst of Aql X-1 reached high X-ray luminosities in the soft X-ray state.
-In Figure \ref{fig:lum_data} we find that the total X-ray luminosity ranges between approximately $L_{\mathrm{X}} = 7 \times 10^{35} (d/ 4.5 \text{kpc})^2$ erg/s and $L_{\mathrm{X}} = 2 \times 10^{37} (d/ 4.5 \text{kpc})^2$ erg/s for the 0.5-10 keV \textit{Swift}/XRT observations.
-Therefore, it is interesting to see that the thermal component is relatively weak, based on the significance of adding a \texttt{diskbb} component as well as the contribution of this component to the total flux and luminosity.

 We conclude that using a Comptonised model (\texttt{tbabs*nthcomp}) is mostly sufficient to fit \textit{Swift}/XRT spectra for outbursts of Aql X-1.
-We find no evidence of a significant thermal black body contribution in the \textit{Swift}/XRT spectra that could cause scatter in the radio/X-ray coupling of Aql X-1.
-More simultaneous and dense sampling of the X-ray and radio emission during outbursts of NS-LMXBs are recommended to improve studying the radio/X-ray coupling.
-Furthermore, more sensitive observations of the soft X-ray emission during these outbursts are required to study the separate components probing the NS surface emission, boundary layer and accretion disc in more detail.
-We will return to this point in Section \ref{sec:discussion_recommendations}.
+We find no evidence of a significant thermal black body contribution in the \textit{Swift}/XRT spectra that could cause scatter in the radio/X-ray coupling of Aql X-1, neither in the soft nor in the hard state.

+However, we note that we would nominally expect a strong thermal component in the X-ray spectra recorded in the soft state.
+As spectral degeneracies have been identified between the thermal and Comptonised component in the past \citep[see e.g.][]{2007ApJ...667.1073L..Lin2007}, this could be affecting our results with regard to the thermal component.